- What is QA Engineering?

 - To satisfy quality requirements, QA Engineer should monitor all stages of software development to discover and rectify system issues.

-Responsibilities of a QA Engineer
+Roles and Responsibilities of a QA Engineer

 - Implement tests to find software issues.